 Effect Of Less Salt Reabsorption

-When less sodium is reabsorbed a person is protected against a high intake of sodium.
-These people can eat more sodium and still not have a rise in blood pressure.
+When less sodium is reabsorbed, a person is protected against a high intake of sodium.
+These people can eat more sodium before they have a rise in blood pressure.
 And this protection against hypertension lasts throughout the person's lifetime.

 Because of this high multiple, it is likely that this gene contributes to the longer functional life found in the Sardinian centenarians.
 As will be discussed in a future post, the activity of these types of genes is more of a factor contributing to a longer life than is the effect from the pressure itself.
 The electrical charges within the cell are what matters.
 The electrical charges determine how your cells function, and thus how well your body functions.

 Why Some People Have Less Effect From Salt

 Thus we can see that the variability in blood pressure is related to the gene variants in the potassium channels, sodium channels, potassium transporters, and sodium transporters, as well as the sodium potassium pump.
 The interaction of these cellular structures determines the electrical charges within the cell.
 If the cells with gene variants are located in the heart, the result is a greater or lesser susceptibility to heart failure, as discussed in this post.
 If they are in the adrenal gland, they will affect blood pressure as discussed in this post.
 If they are in the kidney, they will affect sodium reabsorption and thus also affect blood pressure.
 And if they are located in all cells throughout the body, the results will be determined by the degree to which each cell's function is affected.

 If the estimate of 30-35% of blood pressure being genetic is broadly applicable to other functions of the body, then 65-70% of how well your body functions is not genetic.
 The choices you make in diet, physical activity, and habits (smoking, for example) are more important than genetics.

 Too Early For Gene Profiles To Help You